tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

     "Ask Jose to brew up some more, #{beverage(99)} on the wall." end

+  defp do_something(1) do
+    "Take it down and pass it around, #{beverage(0)} on the wall." end

   defp do_something(number) do
     "Take one down and pass it around, #{beverage(number - 1)} on the wall." end end

 ```

 To "sing" the whole song, you would call `NinetyNineElixirsOfJoy.song/0`.
 This calls out to `NinetyNineElixirsOfJoy.verses/2`, which calls and `join`s  `NinetyNineElixirsOfJoy.verse/1` together.
 This patten follows the book.
 An advantage of having the three separate methods is ease of testing.
 It's easier to TDD starting with `verse/1`, moving onto `verses/2`, and ending with `song/0`.
 It's possible a team could consider making `verse/1` and `verses/2` private and dropping the tests, it would depend on the needs.

-In addition the the public functions, we have a few helper functions where we leverage pattern matching.
+In addition to the public functions, we have a few helper functions where we leverage pattern matching.

 With `beverage/1`, I tried to be clever and replace "bottles of beer" with "elixirs of joy".